dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SNV_germline/Pages/SNV_germline-step-dbSNP.rst

 Output
 ++++++

-This process follows the following rules:
+This process follows these rules:

   1. Variants in the input ``vcf`` are matched to the reference dbSNP ``vcf`` by CHROM, POS, REF, and ALT columns.
   2. All rsIDs in the input ``vcf`` ID column are discarded and replaced by the IDs found in the reference dbSNP ``vcf``.